jenkinsci/jira-ext-plugin/README.md

 * The issue key as the first word of the commit message
 * The issue key as the first word of the upstream commit message
 * Manually specifying an issue
+* Looking for it being mentioned somewhere in the commit message

 To all of these JIRA issues, you may: